dumrauf/desktop_pictures_cropper/README.md

 #### Center

-This option preserves the center section of the image and clips an equal section of the top and bottom of the image.
+This option preserves the centre section of the image and clips an equal section of the top and bottom of the image.
 For the example landscape image, the resulting cropped image is

 ![Centre Example Cropped Landscape Image](Cropped/Landscape/centre_landscape.jpg)